 Nicole Esplin is a graduate of Elon University and is currently completing her MBA in finance and marketing at the University of Colorado.
 She started freelance writing in undergrad, and has written for Runner's World, U.S. Airways Magazine, Trulia, and Choice Hotels.
 In her free time, she enjoys running and hiking with her dog, Charlie.

 Knowing how your credit works is important to your financial health.

-Important: There are many factors that Wells Fargo looks at to determine your credit options; therefore, a specific FICO® Score or Wells Fargo credit rating does not necessarily guarantee a better loan rate, approval of a loan, or an automatic upgrade on a credit card.
+Please note that the score provided under this service is for educational purposes only and may not be the score used by Wells Fargo to make credit decisions.
+We may use other FICO® Score versions and other information when you apply for credit.
+There are many factors that Wells Fargo looks at to determine your credit options; therefore, a specific FICO® Score or Wells Fargo credit rating does not necessarily guarantee a specific loan rate, approval of a loan, or an automatic upgrade on a credit card.

 FICO is a registered trademark of Fair Isaac Corporation in the United States and other countries.